paulomarquesc/AzureRmStorageTable/docs/README.md

 * **The term 'Update-AzureStorageTableRow' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.**

     This error can happen with with other cmdlets as well, e.g. Get-AzureStorageTableTable, this happens because all cmdlets got renamed as previously mentioned in this article, aliases were created to keep compatibility but you need to perform an `Import-Module AzureRmStorageTable` or `Import-Module AzTable` in order to load the aliases since the module auto-load only happens for the cmdlets itself and not the aliases.
 I strongly advise that you rename your cmdlets as soon as possible to avoid future issues.

+* **(TIP) Your custom filtering requires a condition not provided by default** If your column data type is not supported directly within the module, custom filtering can help, please refer to [#issue 35](https://github.com/paulomarquesc/AzureRmStorageTable/issues/35) and that shows an example on how to use other filtering options and a link to the SDK with all supported types.

 ## References<a name="references"></a>